Anumania/RPGMaker-VX-ACE-online-/README.md

 Im sorry.

 While i do eventually want to tackle trying to do simmilar with other classic rpgmaker games, im not a very good programmer, and i only own vx ace.
 Rpgmaker also does a funny where the scripting language changes each time they release, so multiplayer could entirely be impossible for some versions.

+WARNING: THIS DOES JACK SHIT WITHOUT THE OTHER 2 PARTS THAT I CURRENTLY HAVE NOT UPLOADED TO GIT.